GSA/challenges-and-prizes/_all-challenges/1239-improving-it-vendor-government-communication-and-collaboration.md

   #### Key Dates

-  Thjs EPIC challenge will remain open until June 30, 2021.
+  This EPIC challenge will remain open until June 30, 2021.
 prizes: >-
   Monetary prize awards are not being offered as part of this Challenge.